 Dr. Bonnie Banker, who serves as Asbury provost, notes that the ranking speaks to the unique qualities of an Asbury education — an education that gives graduates the tools needed to continue whole-person cultivation after leaving campus.

 “Beyond accomplishing a degree, an education rooted in a Christian context provides the added dimension of knowing God’s truth which can speak into the development of the whole person,” Banker said.
-“Asbury University is intentional about providing a quality education midst a vibrant expression of Christian faith.
+“Asbury University is intentional about providing a quality education amidst a vibrant expression of Christian faith.
 If we capture that intricate connection between faith and learning, we have established a strong platform to prepare students for service to God and the community for a lifetime.”

 Asbury has long been recognized in national rankings as exemplary in Kentucky and nationally.
 Prior to joining the larger, more competitive Regional Universities category in 2016, Asbury merited a spot in the Top 5 of the U.S. News Regional College Category for five years in a row, even earning a No. 1 ranking in 2014-15.